Loans from

 A transfer credit card may offer a 0% interest rate or low-interest promotional period, sometimes referred to as a grace period.
 A typical promotional period for balance transfer credit cards may be between 12-18 months.
 Borrowers who pay off their total balance transfer debt within the promotional period may be able to consolidate credit card debt and potentially save money on interest charges for their credit cards.

 Working with a credit counseling agency, you can develop a plan if you are struggling with bad financial choices or circumstances.
-They can also help with a debt management plan that consolidates your existing debts into a single monthly payment.
+They can also help with a debt management plan that merges your existing debts into a single monthly payment.

-Credit counseling agencies can also help you create a budget for your money, improve any bad financial habits, and offer guidance on debt repayment strategies.
+Credit counseling agencies can also help you create a budget for your money, improve any bad financial habits, and offer guidance on debt payoff strategies.
 This option can help you pay off your debts more efficiently, but it may require closing your existing credit accounts, which may impact your credit score.

 Debt settlement involves negotiating with creditors to reduce the amount you owe in exchange for a lump-sum payment.
 This option can potentially reduce your debt burden, but it may also negatively impact your credit score and could result in tax implications.